10 September 2024. I had a mild stroke TIA, Transient Ischaemic Attack. Here follows my TIA stroke, hospitalization & some rehabilitation:

 Late afternoon, Leah drove me to Geraldine clinic.
 By then I needed my mountain tramping-stick to stop me falling when "walking".
 Clinic staff took one look at me & sent us to Timaru Hospital.
 Leah drove me there.
 We hadn't considered a hospital stay, so I didn't arrive with pyjamas, change of clothes, toothbrush, etc.

 While I clutched my trusty tramping stick, a male orderly wheel-chaired me in a lift up to the Medical & Surgery ward on the 5th floor where I would "sleep" 3 nights.
 First night I slept in a ghastly gown, open at the back, but attached with strings on my shoulders & down my back.
 I kept my pants on!
 I got little sleep due to nurses flitting past my bed at night.
 My bed was by the ward door near the toilet / shower room shared by three more men patients.
-I went to the toilet using my walking stick.
+I hobbled to the toilet using my walking stick.
 The toilet had a wheel-chair with a poop-hole on top of the standard toilet-bowl.
 The shower & toilet had stainless-steel bars attached to walls for support, preventing falls.
 The shower also had plastic curtains & a chair.

-TIA Stroke.
-Day 2.
-Wednesday 11 September 2024.
-Breakfast & future meals: I ordered my meals from a daily tick-box page left on my bed-table with a jug of fresh water.
-Meals were efficiently provided by catering staff: soft, easily swallowed food.
 A day-nurse stuck heart-monitor electrodes on my bare chest.
 Electrodes & the boxy heart-monitor, caused uncomfortable sleep.
 Next day she changed the battery of the heart-monitor before monitor removal.
 Another nurse stuck another needle in the crook of my elbow, taking more blood samples!
 The stuck needle prevented my sleep.
 As it was loose, I pulled it out, throwing the needle & plaster in a bedside bin!
-Dr R visited, questioned me & opined about my blood pressure.
-Dr B visited, questioned me & lectured me on cholesterol & blockage of my carotid arteries.
+Dr R visited, questioned me & opined about my blood pressure & vertigo.
+She insisted I would feel "spinning."
+Balderdash!
+I had vertigo so far for four decades & never experienced spinning.
+I experienced dizziness, wobbly gait, scintillating scotoma & nausea when having a vertigo attack.
+Dr B visited, questioned me about my family history regarding stroke.
+He lectured me about smoking & boozing & on cholesterol production in the liver & plaque blockage of my carotid arteries.
 He suggested I get enduring power of attorney!

 A Social worker gave me four pamphlets recommending I buy a hazard-button in case I fell or injured myself at home.
-The hazard-button Leah & I liked would call an ambulance but costed $30 / week service charge!
+The hazard-button Leah & I liked would call an ambulance but costed $30 / week service-charge!
 My house-perimeter-area would also need technical-vamping to enable the hazard-button to work.
 Hard-sell, as the Social worker needed a doctor's signature for me to get NZ govt funding.
 Commercial rip-off while I was vulnerable!
 I could get the same ambulance-call / cop-call service for free if I pressed my cell-phone emergency call-button!
 I was also questioned by doctors & physiotherapists about hand-rails for steps at my home.
 They were worried about me falling due to my poor balance & weakened limbs!
 I told them my front & back porch steps had hand-rails & there was also a wheel-chair ramp by another door.

-A psychologist(?) visited, checking my cognition & memory: "What day is it today?
+A psychologist(?) visited, checking my cognition & memory: "Do you know where you are?
+What day is it today?
 What's today's date?
-Count backwards in threes from 100?!"
+Remember this word...
+I'll ask you for it later.
+Count backwards in threes from 100?!..."
 I asked the psychologist(?) if I was in an all-male ward.
-She carefully explained that the hospital had mixed-gender wards & ablution rooms!
+She carefully explained that the hospital had mixed-gender wards.
 A male orderly wheel-chaired me to the Radiology department for my brain CT scan.
 My CT scan would be interpreted by another Dr at Christchurch Hospital before my Timaru Drs could proceed.
 What a waste of time!
 Leah visited with my requested supplies.
-I dumped the grotty gown!
+I dumped the gown!

 TIA Stroke.
 Day 3.
 Thursday 12 September 2024.
 A nurse looked at my bare arm & whined: "How must I take your blood?"
 She jabbed a new needle into my elbow-crook for more blood samples!
 My blood pressure was elevated, over 200 systolic pressure!
 Could cause another stroke!
 Nurses encouraged me to get out of bed & sit on my chair.
-I wore my clothes & listened to Spotify music via my cell phone & cochlear implant.
+I wore my clothes & listened to Spotify music via my cell phone & Cochlear Implant.
 I listened to as many TIA stroke podcasts I could find to catch-up on medical jargon.
 I learned fast.

 TIA Stroke.
 Day 4.
 Friday 13 September 2024.
 Lower Blood Pressure.
 The male orderly wheel-chaired me again to the Radiology department, this time for an ultra-sound scan of my carotid arteries.
 My carotids were approx 70% blocked by plaque!
 The Speech & Language therapist wheel-chaired me to the Assessment Treatment & Rehabilitation ward (AT & R).